 A person’s homestead is exempt from process and from sale under a judgment or lien, except:

-- to the extent that a judgment or other lien may be satisfied from the equity of the debtor exceeding the homestead exemption (i.e., equity in excess of $150,000).
+- To the extent that a recorded civil judgment or other nonconsensual liens may be satisfied from the equity of the debtor exceeding the homestead exemption (i.e., equity in excess of $400,000).